Skip to Content

 Literary Rye

 The Mapp and Lucia series of novels by E.F.
-Benson were based on the town of Rye and Lamb House.
-The house, where Benson also lived, was the filming location of ‘Malllards’, the home of Miss Mapp.
+Benson was based on the town of Rye and Lamb House.
+The house where Benson lived was also used as the filming location for the home of Miss Mapp in ‘Mallards’.

 Looking for places to stay in Rye?
 Check rates and availability